tchainzzz/reports/_posts/2021-03-18-dont-kid-yourself.md

 **Team members:** Trenton Chang, Caleb Chiam, Avanika Narayan

+**_Due to data privacy issues, this report is meant to be read only by the CS329S course staff and should not be shared on any public platform._**

 # The Problem

 Open-domain AI conversation is an unsolved task in natural language processing.
 Despite huge breakthroughs like Xiaoice, Meena, and Stanford’s own Chirpy Cardinal, we still have a long way to go before we achieve human-like conversation [1, 2, 3].